pollfish/docs/s2s.md

-user_rejection | The respondent rejected the survey vpn | The respondent answered the survey using VPN or an IP address that characterized as suspicious survey_expired | The respondent was prevented from entering a survey that would have resulted in "survey closed" or "quota full"
+user_rejection | The respondent rejected the survey vpn | The respondent answered the survey using VPN or an IP address that characterized as suspicious survey_expired | The respondent was prevented from entering a survey that would have resulted in "survey closed" or "quota full" underage_profiling | The respondent is below the allowed age of participation

  > **Important:** These responses might change in the future